AmrutaLopes/AmrutaLopes/README.md

 - Solid understanding of Python,R,SQL,ML,Statistics and Tableau.

 - 👀 I’m passionate about Statistics, Predictive modelling and Python.
-- 🌱 I’m currently gearing up for Interview preparation, exploring and learning DSA, ML techniques,
+- 🌱 I’m currently gearing up for Interview preparation, exploring and learning DSA, ML techniques
 - 📫 How to reach me :amrutalopes@gmail.com

 <!---